-Private search for MH370 formally ends
+Four-year hunt for missing MH370 ends

 - Too soon for MH370 memorial, say relatives

-The deteriorating weather in the area as winter approaches now makes operating there impossible for the next few months.
+July 2015: Large piece of debris washes ashore on Reunion, an island in the Indian Ocean east of Madagascar

+January 2017: The governments of Australia, Malaysia and China announce they are suspending the official search after failing to find anything in the area thought to be the plane's final resting place

-The company had agreed to undertake the search unpaid but would have received a reward of up to $70m if it found the wreckage.
+January 2018: Amid pressure from relatives, Malaysia signs a deal with a private company to resume the hunt.
+Ocean Infinity agree to work unpaid but would have received a reward of up to $70m if it had found the wreckage

-The search began after the likely drift patterns of parts of the plane found along the east African coast had been analysed.
+May 2018: Deteriorating weather makes operating in the area impossible, bringing the hunt to an end.
+Malaysia says it has no plans to restart it

-Investigators have very limited information about the plane's last hours.
+There is still no answer.
+Finding the plane, or at least more bits of its wreckage, could prove key but investigators have very limited information about the plane's last hours.

 Experts still cannot come to a definitive conclusion as to whether MH370 remained under the pilot's command, or crashed out of control into the sea.